TheOneThatFlys/Pygame-Projects/README.md

 # Pygame Projects
 These are some of my projects I made in 2023 using python and the pygame library.

-When running, please ensure you are in the relevant project directory, and not the Pygame-Projects root directory.
+Run by executing main.py in the corresponding project.
+Please ensure you are in the relevant project directory, and not the Pygame-Projects root directory.

 ## Conway's Game of Life
 A cellular autonama that generates beautiful patterns based on a simple set of rules.